 Expert Tips For Meat Eaters Who Turned Vegetarian

-If you have decided to say bye-bye to meat and eggs, we help you with healthy vegetarian substitutes so that you yet get your daily dose of proteins, iron, vitamins and other essential minerals.
+If you have decided to say bye-bye to meat and eggs, here are healthy vegetarian substitutes so that you yet get your daily dose of proteins, iron, vitamins and other essential minerals.

 You may think you have gained hypnotic powers because you have tricked your mind into not craving non-vegetarian food, but let’s do the simple math.
 Don’t just keep subtracting, thereby taking your nourishment account into negative.
 Instead, add healthy substitutes to keep the sum whole.
 We spoke to three nutritionists on how to get the most out of your non-vegetarian-turned-vegetarian diet:

-“Luckily, there are catalysts devised for most nutrients to help our body better absorb the goodness.
+Food Swap“Luckily, there are catalysts devised for most nutrients to help our body better absorb the goodness.
 Iron when had with vitamin C helps this mineral get absorbed better by our body.
-So squeeze a little lemon on the greens for better iron absorption.” – Sonali Dey
+So squeeze a little lemon on the greens for better iron absorption,” adds Dey.

-“When you have carbohydrate-rich food, there are risks of fat accumulation.
+Food Swap“When you have carbohydrate-rich food, there are risks of fat accumulation.
 Luckily, for carbohydrate metabolism, you require zinc and calcium.
-This is why oats (rich in carbohydrates) is best eaten with milk (source of calcium) so that the carbs don’t convert into fat.” – Kanchan Patwardhan
+This is why oats (rich in carbohydrates) is best eaten with milk (source of calcium) so that the carbs don’t convert into fat," says Patwardhan.

-“Include flaxseeds, walnuts, canola oil and avocados in your diet as these unsaturated fats are beneficial for optimal heart function.” – Karishma Chawla
+Food Swap“Include flaxseeds, walnuts, canola oil and avocados in your diet as these unsaturated fats are beneficial for optimal heart function.” – Karishma Chawla.

 Vitamin D: Fortify Your Bones

 If you aren’t waking up early for a morning walk and you stay cooped up indoors through the day; and you have bid adieu to the biggest dietary source of vitamin D (fatty fish), you have very few options to turn to if you don’t want to take supplements.